 A practicing physician, Dr. Komaroff also teaches courses on clinical medicine and clinical research methods at Harvard Medical School.
 He has served as an advisory board member for the Department of Health and Human Services, the U.S. Centers for Disease Control and Prevention, and for the Institute of Medicine of the National Academy of Sciences.
 He is the author of over 200 journal articles and book chapters and of one book.
 In recognition of his accomplishments, Dr. Komaroff has been elected as a Fellow of the American College of Physicians and of the American Association for the Advancement of Science.

-Julie Corliss was a Special Health Reports editor for Harvard Health Publications from 2006 to 2011.
+Julie Corliss is executive editor of the Harvard Heart Letter.
 Before working at Harvard, she was a medical writer and editor at HealthNews, a consumer newsletter affiliated with The New England Journal of Medicine.
 She is co-author of Break Through Your Set Point: How to Finally Lose the Weight You Want and Keep it Off.
 Julie earned a B.A. in biology from Oberlin College and a master’s certificate in science communication from the University of California at Santa Cruz.

 Nancy Ferrari is a managing editor at Harvard Health Publications and a former editor of the Harvard Heart Letter.
 Before joining Harvard Health, Nancy was a writer and editor in the Clinical Publications Program at Harvard Pilgrim Health Care.
 She began her work there as a women’s health writer creating patient education materials and then became the manager of the program.
 Nancy’s writing and editing experience includes work at the Massachusetts Institute of Technology, where she worked at the Journal of Science, Technology, and Human Values and served as editor of a conference proceedings on energy and the environment.